UMCarpentries/intro-curriculum-r/setup.md

 Please see the
 <a href="https://rstudio.com/products/rstudio/download/#download">download
 page at the RStudio web site</a>.
-There is only one Windows installercw available for Windows 10, 8, and 7 as of 19 Nov, 2020.
+There is only one Windows installer available for Windows 10, 8, and 7 as of 19 Nov, 2020.
 You should be able to run it once downloaded and it will install properly.

 ## macOS

 ### The Unix Shell

 The shell is a program that enables us to send commands to the computer and receive output.
 It is also referred to as the terminal or command line.
 For a Mac computer running macOS Mojave or earlier releases, the default Unix Shell is Bash.
 For a Mac computer running macOS Catalina or later releases, the default Unix Shell is Zsh.

 Your default shell is available via the Terminal program within your Utilities folder.
 To open Terminal, try one of the following:

 * In Finder, select the Go menu, then select Utilities.
 Locate Terminal in the Utilities folder and open it.